British Rail Class 153: West Midlands

 All eight were inherited from Central Trains in their livery.
 All were repainted into London Midland city lines livery upon refurbishment at Eastleigh Works.
 The Class 153s that were used on the Stourbridge Town branch line have been replaced by new built lightweight railcars.
-This was due to take place in December 2008, but the delivery of the new units was delayed, and after several months of bustitution London Midland reintroduced diesel services from 15 March pending the completion of Class 139 testing.
+This was due to take place in December 2008, but the delivery of the new units was delayed; after several months of bustitution, London Midland reintroduced diesel services from 15 March, pending the completion of Class 139 testing.
 The Class 139 received passenger certification from Network Rail in March 2009 and the service finally began three months later.
-In December 2020 the final Class 153s were withdrawn from service and put into long-term storage.
+In December 2020, the final Class 153s were withdrawn from service and put into long-term storage.
 Before withdrawal, they mostly operated on the Birmingham-Hereford line.